Does Home Insurance Cover Slip-and-Fall Accidents?

 An Adjuster Investigates the Fall

-Your insurer assigns an adjuster to review the circumstances of the accident.
-The investigation looks at whether a hazardous condition existed and whether you had a reasonable chance to fix or warn about it.
+Your insurer assigns an adjuster to review the circumstances.
+They'll look at whether a hazardous condition existed and whether you had a reasonable opportunity to fix or warn about it.

 4. 4